 4. Adjust the seasoning

 Do not be stingy with the salt and cumin.
-A little bit amount of these seasonings can make huge difference of flavor in guacamole.
-Start off with a little than add more as you taste and go.
+A little bit amount of these seasonings can make a huge difference in flavor in guacamole.
+Start off with a little then add more as you taste and go.

 5. How to store guacamole

-One of the people’s concern on storing guacamole is how to prevent the avocados from browning.
-Avocado flesh turn brown easily when exposed to air.
+One of the people’s concerns about storing guacamole is how to prevent the avocados from browning.
+Avocado flesh turns brown easily when exposed to air.
 Let me tell you that Greek yogurt is the secret to slow down guacamole from browning.
 Guacamole is the best when made fresh on the same.
 But, if you need to make it a little ahead of time, adding extra lime juice will help prevent the browning.
-Then, cover it tightly with plastic wrap on surface of the guacamole to prevent the oxidation.
+Then, cover it tightly with plastic wrap on the surface of the guacamole to prevent oxidation.